 In academic journals, there have been several ethical issues with respect to authorship.
-This is notably the case with articles with multiple authors.
-For example, a study done by the International Journal of Nanomedicine showed that 33% of authors admitted including scholars in a study who did not deserve authorship credit.
+This is notably the case with articles having multiple authors.
+For example, a study done by the International Journal of Nanomedicine showed that 33% of authors admitted including scholars in their study who did not deserve authorship credit.

 Gender Inequality in the Academic Community

-Notable women who are now heads of organizations, including the National Institute of Health (NIH) and the American Association for the Advancement of Science (AAAS).
-However, despite these signs of progress, the gender disparity still exists.
-In fact, a report done by the Royal Society of Edinburgh, shows that no real progress made since 2012.
+Notable women are now heads of organizations that include the National Institutes of Health (NIH) and the American Association for the Advancement of Science (AAAS).
+However, despite these signs of progress, gender disparity still exists.
+In fact, a report done by the Royal Society of Edinburgh, shows that no real progress was made since 2012.
 Computer-related studies highlighted similar example.
 The percentage of women studying this subject has fallen from 32 percent in 2012 to 18 percent in 2018.
 This is despite the fact that women are performing at a higher level than men in these subjects.

-Several studies on gender inequality have revealed that disparities exist in gender contribution in scientific publications.
+Several studies on gender inequality have revealed that disparities exist in gender contributions in scientific publications.
 A study has also been done regarding gender disparity in peer review.
-Studies have also shown significantly higher publication rates for males in the sciences compared to women in the field.
-So, this gender inequality has spread across the academic community.
-It is not just evident in authorship and publishing.
+These studies have also shown significantly higher publication rates for males in the sciences compared to women in the same field.
+So, this gender inequality has spread all across the academic community, beyond authorship and publishing.